-Allen Sayegh is the principal and founder of INVIVIA- a global design research and user experience consultancy.
-He is also the head of REAL the Responsive Environment and Artifacts Lab at Harvard.
+Allen Sayegh is an architect, designer and an educator he is the principal of INVIVIA- an award winning global design firm.
+He is also Associate Professor at Harvard Graduate School of Design and the director of REAL the Responsive Environment and Artifacts Lab at Harvard.